mbifulco/blog/src/data/drafts/05-i-have-to-tell-you-about-dependabot.md

 # I have to tell you about Dependabot 🤖

+**Update: Do you want to know how to run Dependabot locally?**

+I wrote a follow-up to this article based on a question I've been getting fairly regularly: How do you run dependabot locally?
+You asked, I answered - check it out here: [How to run dependabot locally on your projects](https://mikebifulco.com/posts/run-dependabot-locally)

 ## I found a tool I love, and I want you to love it, too

 [Dependabot](https://dependabot.com) is an automation service that will _automatically_ create PRs to keep your projects' dependencies up to date, and it is fucking wonderful.